skai111/db48x/help/db48x.md

 ### Polytropic Processes

-These equations describe a reversible pressure-volume change of an ideal gas such that P ∗Vn is constant.
-Special cases include isothermal processes (n=1), isentropic processes (n=k, the specific heat ratio), and constant-pressure processes (n=0).
+These equations describe a reversible pressure-volume change of an ideal gas such that 'P·Vn' is constant.
+Special cases include isothermal processes ('n = 1'), isentropic processes ('n = k', the specific heat ratio), and constant-pressure processes ('n = 0').

 ### Isentropic Flow